dynamoose/dynamoose/docs/api/Model.md

 This method returns a promise that will resolve when the operation is complete, this promise will reject upon failure.
 You can also pass in a function into the `callback` parameter to have it be used in a callback format as opposed to a promise format.
 A Document instance will be the result of the promise or callback response.
 In the event no item can be found in DynamoDB this method will return undefined.

-## TODO: figure out what is returned with no item exists, and ensure we have unit tests for that.

 ```js
 const User = dynamoose.model("User", {"id": Number, "name": String});